 - Phone number

 - Account registration, login, and credit card payments are all places to collect this information.
+If you're looking for a secure and convenient way to request payments from verified users, consider using a payment link.

 In addition to following the best SCA practices, there is a wealth of additional information available to you.
 As we’ll see later, user devices, phone numbers, and email addresses can help to weed out rogue actors – or at the very least show that they’re dangerous consumers.